benjaminlees/Es6/README.md

 #  Es6

 The aim of this repo is to provide explanations and examples for new Es6 features.

-A branch will be created for each feature, with a separate README, examples and problems.
+A branch will be created for each feature, with the following structure:

+- .md file with a brief explanation of the feature.
+- folder for examples.
+- folder for assignments/ problems.

 ## Douglas Crockfords Guide To Es6